 HMRC - CRG1050 - Introduction: The Role Of CPST And CCAST

 Throughout this guidance you will find reference to two HQ teams: the Complaints Policy and Strategy Team (CPST) and the Central Complaints Advice and Support Team (CCAST).
-CPST is housed in Central Customer & Strategy Directorate, while CCAST is housed in PT Operations.
+CPST is housed in Central Customer & Strategy Directorate, while CCAST is housed in Customer Directorate.
 The two teams work closely together and their roles are complementary.

 CPST is responsible for: